 To learn more about how Scholastica is supporting sustainable open access publishing and helping journals fulfill the Plan S implementation guidelines, visit our Product Roadmap: Plan S, Core Open Access Publishing Standards & Scholastica.

-- This blog post was originally published on the 29th of May 2019 based on the initial Plan S implementation guidelines.
-The post was updated and republished on the 3rd of June 2019 to reflect the revised Plan S guidelines.
+- This blog post was originally published on the 29th of May 2019, based on the initial Plan S implementation guidelines.
+The post was updated and republished on the 21st of May 2020 to reflect the latest Plan S guidelines.